About ASMS

 The Member-at-Large (MAL) for Education serves a two-year term.
 Duties and responsibilities include:

-2. Makes recommendations to the Board regarding short course offerings and content;
+3. Make recommendations to the Board for regarding short course offerings and content;

-3. Has organizational responsibilities for the Fall Workshop and makes recommendations for content and organizer(s);
+4. Has organizational responsibilities for the Fall Workshop and makes recommendations for content and organizer(s) of the Fall Workshop;

 Return to Board of Directors Election page to learn about other roles and their nominees.